Updated for Xcode 13.

 Down the right side you will have a list of projects that you have recently opened.
 To set up a new project, click on “Create a New Xcode Project”.

 Ensure that iOS is selected in the top menu.
-You can then select Single View App, and then click Next.
+You can then select App, and then click Next.
 Please note that these are just templates.
-If you wanted to create an Augmented Reality App you could start with a single view app and then add in the necessary framework and code to still create an Augmented Reality App.
+If you wanted to create an Augmented Reality App you could start with a the App option and then add in the necessary framework and code to still create an Augmented Reality App.
 The templates just act as convenient starter projects to get you going.
-For many of the tutorials on DevFright we will start from the Single View App.
+For many of the tutorials on DevFright we will start from the standard App.

 After clicking next, you are presented with more options: